CiscoTestAutomation/DevNetAutomationExchange/ShutAllInterfaces/README.md

 * Take operation snapshot of the surounding device, to make sure nothing important has been lost.
 This would automatically let the user know of what has changed.
 * Connect to each device in parallel
 * Do the shut for each device in parallel
-* Modify if os is iosxe to use device.api - which are abstracted
+* Use [device.api](https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/apis) to simplify the code and share re-usable libraries to pyATS.

 ## Installation